Actions and Detail Panel

 How much will tickets cost at the door?

-If seats are still available, tickets will be available for the following prices: $20 seniors, $20 students, $25 adults.
+Tickets will be available for the following prices: $20 seniors, $20 students, $25 adults.
 We will be able to accept payments by cash only.

 How can I contact the organizer with any questions?